BioinformaticsDataPracticum2026/AdrenalGland_ATAC-Seq_Analysis/README.md

 ## Tutorial
 👉 [Open Tutorial](https://BioinformaticsDataPracticum2026.github.io/AdrenalGland_ATAC-Seq_Analysis/tutorial.html)
 ## Installation Instructions:
 This tool was designed for a Linux SLURM cluster.
-To ensure smooth execution of COMPLETE_ANALYSIS_PIPELINE.sh, complete the following:
+To ensure smooth execution of complete_analysis_pipeline.sh, complete the following:

 ### 1. Download the RUN_FULL_PIPELINE directory
-This folder contains the COMPLETE_ANALYSIS_PIPELINE.sh script as well as all dependent scripts.
+This folder contains the complete_analysis_pipeline.sh script as well as all dependent scripts.
 Copy this folder into your Linux cluster environment and treat it as your base directory when installing the rest of the dependencies.

 ### 2. Set up dependencies with conda
 Set up the environment